Introduction to Scikit-Learn in Machine Learning

 True

-Change the strategy to 'mean’/‘most_frequent' to replace the missing value with the attribute's mean or mode (column).
+We can also use strategies like 'mean'/'most_frequent' to replace the missing value with the particular feature's mean or mode (column).

-At times, the dataset available has specific values in the attribute, which are non-numerical yet informative.
-But computers do not understand anything except numbers.
-Hence, these quantities cannot be processed by ML models.
-This is when a label encoder comes in handy.
-It can replace non-numerical portions with numerical amounts.
+At times, attributes of the Dataset can be in non-numeric form yet informative, and computers only understand numbers.
+Hence, these non-numeric values cannot be processed by ML models.
+That's when a label encoder comes into the picture.
+It can replace non-numerical values with numerical values and make these attributes understandable to machines.

 import numpy as np